Welcome to Dovecote, home décor and lifestyle products fashioned from the imagery of found artists.

-Jennifer Lanne paints, creates and inspires in her bucolic 200-year-old farm studio in upstate NY.
-Followed by a growing group of fans and collectors, Jen, her bountiful artwork and layered atelier decorating style have been featured in Country Living, Romantic Country, Boho Style Magazine, Reclaim Magazine UK and Mary Randolph Carter’s coffee table book “Never Stop To Think ...
+Jennifer paints from her bucolic 200-year-old farm studio in upstate NY.
+She has appeared in Country Living, Romantic Country, Boho Style Magazine, Reclaim Magazine UK and Mary Randolph Carter’s “Never Stop To Think ...
 Do I Have A Place For This?”
+Her artwork is now featured here on pillows, prints, accessories, coasters and paper placemats.

 Amanda Crames, proprietor of Saratoga’s iconic Schuyler Pond Home & Garden for 20 years, transformed her historic home and property into an inventive and esteemed shopping destination.
-She began showcasing Jennifer’s canvases at Schuyler Pond in 2000.
-The paintings were both focal points and backdrops in her masterful staging and vignettes which effortlessly mixed rich color and texture, old and new, high and low, modern and vintage.
+Known for her masterful staging and vignettes, she effortlessly mixes rich color and texture, old and new, high and low, modern and vintage.

-This tireless attention to detail is precisely the quality that is now driving Dovecote’s creative and strategic purpose.
+It is precisely this tireless attention to detail that is now driving Dovecote’s creative and strategic purpose.
 We hope Dovecote décor and accessories will be a joyful addition to your home and lifestyle.

 WHAT IS A DOVECOTE?